 Health & Wellness Programming

-As a colourful and versatile reflection tool, Climer Cards are a wonderful resource to invite your group to explore and discuss many social and interpersonal skills.
-Frame your question or statement and then follow the instructions above to guide your group’s discussion about relevant SEL competencies.
+As a colourful and versatile reflection tool, Climer Cards are a wonderful resource to invite your group to explore their emotional literacy skills.
+Frame your question or statement and then follow the instructions above to guide your group’s discussion about relevant social and emotional competencies.

 Use the image-side of the cards to inspire your group to reflect on a variety of learning topics to help them identify the sort of group norms that they want to create.
 For example, you could pose one or more of the following questions to ignite a powerful conversation such as:

 Choose an image that best reflects … your present state of mind.